Rockin-in-a-free-world/test-duplicate-data/docs/services/tutorials/ethereum/send-a-transaction/use-ethers.js-infuraprovider-or-web3provider.md

 ```
 Module not found: Error: Can't resolve 'crypto' in 'C:\Users\Username\Projects\testProject\client\node_modules\eth-lib\lib'

-BREAKING CHANGE: webpack < 5 used to include polyfills for node.js core modules by default.
+BREAKING CHANGE: webpack &lt; 5 used to include polyfills for node.js core modules by default.
 This is no longer the case.
 Verify if you need this module and configure a polyfill for it.
 ```